The Rodman Law Group: Copyright and Trademark Attorneys

-When considering the use of Copyright protection, it is important to note that Copyright protects the expression of an idea but not the idea itself, and that the Supreme Court has ruled that some degree of creativity or originality is required.
-Additionally, there are several important limitations and exceptions to Copyright protection that can be discussed further during consultation.
+When considering the use of Copyright protection, it is important to note that Copyright protects the expression of an idea but not the idea itself and that the Supreme Court has ruled that some degree of creativity or originality is required.
+Additionally, there are several important limitations and exceptions to Copyright protection that can be discussed further during a consultation.

 - Creative works of expression

 - Original works of authorship

 - Architectural plans

 The Rodman Law Group makes the copyright application process simple.
 We will work on your behalf, completing searches to ensure that your work is unique and wouldn’t infringe on existing copyrights, then filing the necessary paperwork and registering your work with the US Copyright Office.
 While you’re focusing on growing your business, we’ll handle your copyright tasks and ensure that your work is protected!